ihandmine/anti-useragent/README.md

-> info: fake chrome, firefox, opera browser header anti useragent
+> info: fake pc or app browser useragent, anti useragent, and other awesome tools

 ## Features

 - more browser up to date
 - more randomize ruler
-- grabs up to date `useragent` from [useragentstring.com](http://useragentstring.com/)
+- mort fun awesome toos

 ### Installation